PrestaShop/docs/contribute/contribution-guidelines/compatible-licenses.md

 ## Software dependencies

-Below is a list of the known compatible licenses that can accepted for software dependencies:
+Below is a list of the known compatible licenses that can be accepted for software dependencies:

 - AFL
 - Apache